Have you considered updating your boat emergency kit? You never know when an emergency situation can come calling!

 Empty Milk Jug

 How can a milk jug act as a savior, you may ask?
-Provided you have a knife or other cutting instrument, slice the empty jug horizontally and it immediately becomes a lightweight bailing device.
-Although much smaller, empty plastic water bottles can also do the trick, allowing multiple small hand bailers to scoop out unwanted water.
+It can, provided you have a knife or other cutting instrument.
+Simply , slice the empty jug horizontally and it immediately becomes a lightweight bailing device.
+Although much smaller, empty plastic water bottles can also do the trick, This allows for multiple small hand bailers to scoop out unwanted water.

 Personal Locator Beacons

 A Personal Locator Beacon is very handy to have on a boating trip.
 They are particularly helpful when your mobile network is spotty or non-existent.
 A PLB such as the ACR ResQLink is capable of broadcasting a 406MHz satellite distress signal to the Coast Guard.
 Additionally it sends a separate homing signal is sent out to local Search and Rescue units.

 It’s small size allows several to fit easily into any emergency bag.
 Additionally, the design of the ResQLink means it can even be clipped onto lifejackets.
 Consider carrying one for each boat member.
 Because, this improves your chances of being rescued quickly.
 Especially if you become separated in the water.

 Mylar Thermal Blankets are excellent for all emergency marine situations.
 They can be packed easily and provide much-needed warmth if you find yourself stranded in cold weather.
 Air temperature on the water is significantly cooler than land temperatures.
 So having one of these around while you are out fishing in the middle of the sea can prove to be a lifesaver.
 These blankets are often called ‘space blankets’ for their futuristic appearance.

 If you don’t need to stay warm, there are other ways you can put this thermal blanket to good use.
 As a waterproof object, it can serve as storage for electronic gadgets that can become damaged by saline water.
 It also possesses a shiny appearance which can be used as a signaling object during distress situations.